 Performance and battery

-Galaxy A20s comes with an older octa-core chipset, Qualcomm Snapdragon 450, coupled with 3GB RAM and 32GB ROM, which can be further extended to 512GB through micro SD-card.
+Galaxy A20s comes with an older Qualcomm Snapdragon 450 coupled with 3GB RAM and 32GB ROM that can be further extended to 1TB through micro SD-card.

-Being an entry-level phone that features a slower processor, we shouldn’t expect much out of it.
-Nevertheless, A20s shows a decent performance with a normal usage pattern that may likely include calling, texting, listening to songs, social media, movies and games, all, without going hard on it.
+Despite a slower processor, A20s shown a decent performance during light to moderate usage that included calling, texting, listening to songs, social media, movies, and games, all without going hard on it.

-Samsung hasn’t designed it for aggressive handling; however, it does not stop a user from playing resource-hungry games.
+Although Samsung hasn’t designed it for aggressive handling; however, it does not stop a user from playing resource-hungry games.
 The phone barely survived our heavy multitasking.
-Though it runs smoothly games like subway surf, it badly lags at the time of switching between apps, in the middle of PUBG, the frame drops and sometimes the sound and video don’t synchronize.
+Though it smoothly ran games like subway surf, it badly lagged at the time of switching between apps, especially in the middle of PUBG; the frame dropped, and sometimes the sound and video didn’t synchronize.

 The phone provides face unlock and fingerprint scanning, but they aren’t among the fastest unlocking systems.
 Both offer some additional features apart from unlocking the phone.
 There is a way to use either of them as a preferred way to unlock certain apps.

-In another round, it consumed 62% of the battery during our 4.5-hour dedicated battery test.
+In another round, it consumed 62% of the battery during our 4.5-hour battery test.
 For this test, it is our usual practice to use mobile data with both the 4G mobile SIMs inside and active.

 Video recording is where phone wastes most of the power.
 A20s consumed a mere 7% of battery after 30 mins of recording.
 To give you an idea, Nokia 7.2 discharged 14% of the juice in a similar test.
 Find below the complete result of the battery test.